frappe/erpnext_documentation/user/manual/en/selling/product-bundle.md

 <img class="screenshot" alt="Product Bundle" src="{{docs_base_url}}/assets/img/selling/product-bundle.gif">

 On selection of a Parent Item in the main item table, its child items will be fetched in Packing List table of the transaction.
 If child item is the serialized item, you will be able to specify its Serial No. in packing List table itself.
-On submission of the transaction, system will reduce the stock level of child items from warehouse specified in Packing List table.
+On submission of the transaction, the system will reduce the stock level of child items from warehouse specified in Packing List table.

 <div class="well"><b>Use Product Bundle to Manage Offers/Schemes:</b>
 <br>